Want to Stop Drinking Wine every day?

 - Think of your kids.
 No, really.
 I’m not trying to make you feel guilty.
 But I don’t have great childhood memories because there was always this fog of alcohol around everything we did as a family.
 I don’t want that for my kids.
 What memories are you leaving?
 Ask your kids how they feel about it.
 One reader said she was surprised when her 10-year-old admonished her with “Hey! you said you were going to stop drinking wine!”
 She didn’t realize how much it was bothering her.

-- Leave the house.
+- Have a plan for Wine-O-Clock.
+Mine is to leave the house.
 For me, a huge deterrent is having to drive.
 I do not drink and drive.
 So if I’m not home, I won’t drink.
 Now I run more errands in the evening.
 When going out, offer to be the designated driver.

-- Discover or re-discover a hobby.
+- “I need a hobby to stop drinking.”
+I hear you!
 What have you given up since having kids?
 I’m focusing on my health and spending time at the health club.
 I’m also reading more at night.
 But find something that ignites interest in you and pursue it.

 - Have a canned response ready.
 You’re still going to be asked.
 So have a response ready.
 Anything from a simple “No, thank you” to “I’m cutting carbs.”
 Whatever works.